lightvector/KataGo/README.md

 **If you are running KataGo for the first time, you probably want to run the benchmark OR the genconfig options before anything else, to test if KataGo works and pick a number of threads.
 And on the OpenCL version, to give KataGo a chance to autotune itself, which could take a while.**

+**For all of the below commands, you can omit the `-model` argument if you've put the model file into the same directory as the katago executable as `default_model.bin.gz` or `default_model.txt.gz`.**

+**For all of the commands that require a GTP config, you can omit the `-config` argument if you've put the GTP config file into the same directory as the katago executable as `default_gtp.cfg`.**

 To run a benchmark to test performance and help you choose how many threads to use for best performance.
 You can then edit your GTP config to use this many threads:

    * `./katago benchmark -model <NEURALNET>.gz -config <GTP_CONFIG>.cfg`

+Or for example as noted above in bold, if you have a default config and model in the right place:

+  * `./katago benchmark`

 To automatically tune threads and other settings for you based on an interactive prompt, and generate a GTP config for you: